yadlra/pervasive-media-nlp/week11/instructions.md

-# 🧠 NLP Journey — Your Learning Path
+# 🧠 NLP tasks to complete

 ## 1️⃣ Scraping HTML 🕸️
 We’ll start by **collecting real-world text data** from the web.
 Learning to scrape teaches you how to gather the raw materials you’ll use throughout the course.